-Students experiencing IT related issues, e.g., downloading Microsoft Office, FalconMail, etc. should contact the IT Help Desk at 636-584-6738.
-Issues with Canvas should be directed to the Canvas Helpdesk at 636-584-6609, onlinehelp@eastcentral.edu, or in Hansen Hall room 159.
+Students experiencing IT related issues, e.g., downloading Microsoft Office, Wifi, FalconMail, etc. should contact the IT Help Desk at 636-584-6738.

+Issues with ECC's Learning Management System (LMS), Canvas should be directed to the Canvas Helpdesk at 636-584-6609, onlinehelp@eastcentral.edu, or in Hansen Hall suite 151.